-If you've ever thrown a bunch of ingredients into your slow cooker, fantasized all day about the incredible dish you're making and then open the lid a few hours later only to find mush, it's time to call in a pro.
-Here to the rescue is Laura Frankel, author of Jewish Slow Cooker Recipes, with her top tips and surprising tricks for mastering your slow cooker.
+For anyone who has ever thrown a bunch of ingredients into a slow cooker, fantasized all day about the incredible dish inside and then opened the lid a few hours later only to find sloppy mush, don't despair.

-"A lot of people will throw in their ingredients and then turn on the slow cooker, but a slow cooker is like a small oven and getting it going for that extra 20 minutes matters a lot," she says.
-According to Frankel, this is one of the most commonly overlooked steps.
+"A lot of people will throw in their ingredients and then turn on the slow cooker, but a slow cooker is like a small oven and getting it going for that extra 20 minutes matters a lot," Frankel told TODAY Food.

 2. Start with room temperature meat

-Believe it or not, adding crumbled gingerbread or gingersnap cookies to slow cooker meat dishes like beef stew, pot roast and sauerbraten is a secret of in-the-know slow cooker pros.
-"They're really cool because the gingersnaps flavor the sauce and give the pan juices this amazing texture." says Frankel.
+Believe it or not, adding crumbled gingerbread or gingersnap cookies to meat dishes like beef stew, pot roast and sauerbraten is a well-kept secret of in-the-know slow cooker pros.

 5. Only use wine that you'd want to drink

-7. Only use high-quality vanilla extract in slow cooker baked goods
+7. Use good vanilla extract in baked goods

-"Simply transfer the liquid to a saucepan and reduce it over medium-high heat," says Frankel.
-Use the result as a sauce or glaze for your dish.
+"Simply transfer the liquid to a saucepan and reduce it over medium-high heat," Frankel said.
+Use the result as a sauce or glaze for the dish.

 9. Remove overcooked vegetables from meat dishes

-If you've ever opened up your slow cooker and found the perfectly succulent meat of your dreams but the vegetables of your nightmares, this one is for you.
 Once the dish is complete, strain out the vegetables that are overcooked.
 Don't serve them as is.
-You can either throw them out and serve the dish with a side of newly cooked vegetable, or puree them, then add the vegetable puree back into your sauce.
+You can either throw them out and serve the dish with a side of newly cooked vegetable, or puree them, then add the vegetable puree back into the sauce.
 If you choose to throw them out, put the remaining liquid in a saucepan and reduce it until it becomes a glaze to coat the meat.

-11. Remember that some foods taste better on the second day
+11. Some foods taste better on the second day